A Confidential Computing Transparency Framework for a Comprehensive Trust Chain: User study

+In the study, we first introduced the participants to Confidential Computing through a script presented in video format and in text (Appendix \ref{apx:user-study-script}).
+In the first (\lowdetail) run of the study, the script presented information about Confidential Computing and transparency in a relatively abstract manner \footnote{Videos are temporarily available for review, will be made more broadly available when paper is published: \url{ https://tinyurl.com/low-detail}}.
+We took this approach as we wanted to mimic the real-life scenario where non-experts are exposed to technical concepts through high-level summaries, for example in an advertisement.
+In the \lowdetail\ variant, Confidential Computing was presented as a system that protects user data from unauthorised access, including by app developers, illustrated with a vault analogy.
+Participant understanding was assessed with three true or false questions.

+In the \highdetail\ variant of the study, we explain Confidential Computing in more detail, address its shortcomings and provide more information on the review process \footnote{\url{ https://tinyurl.com/high-detail}}.
+Additionally, we highlight that the reviewers do not get access to users' data during review, and that (for the purpose of the study) all reviewers should be considered experts with the same level of access to the system.
+The participants in this variant were presented with ten multiple choice comprehension questions.

-In the core phase of the study, we presented the participants with a series of imaginary virtual assistant apps running on Confidential Computing systems.
-Each app required access to a different type of personal data, which we categorised into (1) social-economic, (2) lifestyle-behaviour, (3) tracking, (4) financial, (5) authenticating, and (6) medical-health data, drawing from the work of Chua et al. \cite{chua2021effects}.
+In both \highdetail\ and \lowdetail\ variants, after we provided participants with the explanation video and script, we presented them six imaginary virtual assistant apps running on a Confidential Computing system.
+Each app required access to a different type of personal data, which we categorised into: (i) social-economic, (ii) lifestyle-behaviour, (iii) tracking, (iv) financial, (v) authenticating, and (vi) medical-health data, drawing from the work of Chua et al. \cite{chua2021effects}.
 We selected virtual assistant apps, as they represent a single app type that may require access to any of the six chosen data types.
 Each app was randomly assigned a specific transparency level L1, L2, or L3, or no transparency at all.
-We carefully described each transparency level using neutral language and labelled all certifier types as \textit{experts} to avoid implying any hierarchy.
-Exact descriptions are provided in Appendix \ref{apx:user-study-script}.
-While our framework incorporates first-party certifiers across all transparency levels, we omitted this detail from the study to maintain clear distinctions between levels, avoiding potential confusion and to not imply any hierarchy.
-For each app, we also included an animated GIF illustrating the corresponding transparency level, taken from the informative video.
-Participants rated their comfort level using each app, and their confidence in the app's ability to protect their data.
+We described each transparency level using neutral language and labelled all certifier types as \textit{experts}.\footnote{While our framework incorporates first-party certifiers across all transparency levels, we omitted this detail from the study to maintain clear distinctions between levels, avoiding potential confusion and to not imply any hierarchy.} For each app, we also included an animated GIF illustrating the corresponding transparency level, taken from the informative video.
+Participants sequentially saw the apps and rated their comfort levels using the app, and their confidence in the ability of the app to protect their data.